Grounds For Harassment Lawsuit

 Once the investigation of EEOC finishes, you will receive the right to sue letter, and then you can file a harassment suit in federal court.

-There are some strict time limits for filing a complaint with the EEOC ad suing in the federal court.
+There are strict time limits for filing a complaint with the EEOC ad suing in federal court.
 You have to follow these time limits.

 The court fixes 90 days deadline for filing.
 If you are failed to file a lawsuit in time, your case will be put on hold, and you will be prevented from going further with your suit.